 How long should a newborn sleep without feeding?

 How long a baby should sleep in one go will usually depend on how much milk they are getting at the breast during a breastfeed.
 How much milk a baby can get will depend on how much milk a breast can store (breast storage capacity), the latch (the way a baby attaches to the breast) and how many total feeds the baby has during any given 24 hour period.
 Feeding in clusters with occasional longer periods of sleep is normal especially when there are at least 8-12 feeds over a 24 hour period.
-If a baby is waking for lots of frequent feeds and feeding actively with plenty of swallows of milk and plenty of wet and dirty nappies and gaining weight, they can usually be left to sleep and feed on demand to their own timetable.
-If not, then reminding and encouraging a sleepy baby to breastfeed every two to three hours during the day and every four hours at night can be important to avoid them being underfed.
+If a baby is waking for lots of frequent feeds, is feeding actively with plenty of swallows of milk, has plenty of wet and dirty nappies and is gaining weight; they can usually be left to sleep and feed on demand to their own timetable.
+If not, then reminding and encouraging a sleepy baby to breastfeed every two to three hours during the day, and every four hours at night, can be important to avoid them being underfed.

 Can babies be too sleepy?

 Yes, sometimes babies can be too sleepy and if they are not getting enough milk because they are so sleepy or not feeding very well, they can begin to sleep even more and feed even less.
 A baby who is not feeding frequently or not feeding well may become more and more difficult to rouse.
 If a baby is very sleepy, they could be at risk of higher than normal weight loss or poor weight gain, and higher than normal levels of jaundice.
 A sleepy baby is a big risk factor for low milk supply because removing milk from the breasts regularly is an important signal to make more milk.
 If a baby continues to be sleepy and not feed well after a mother’s milk comes in, there is a higher risk of the mother’s breasts getting engorged or getting mastitis.
 Mastitis or engorgement can make a mother feel very poorly and reduce a milk supply further.